lotov/lcode3d/docs/tour/ExEyBxBy.rst

 .. autofunction:: lcode.calculate_Ex_Ey_Bx_By

-  Note that some outer cells do not participate in the calculations, and the result is simply padded with zeroes at the end.
+  Note that some outer cells do not participate in the calculations, and the result is simply padded with zeroes in the end.
   We don't define separate functions for separate boundary condition types and simply transpose the input and output data.